-The free and effective workout that can be enjoyed anytime, anywhere?
+Looking for a free and effective workout that can be enjoyed anytime, anywhere?
 Running.
 No equipment or experience needed!
-When you’re mandated to stay at home and your favorite fitness studios and gyms have closed, the sound of fresh air and exercise sounds pretty ideal.
-COVID-19 has led to a steady rise in runners and with that comes a rise in injuries.
+In Southern California we're lucky enough to have the perfect weather for running outdoors nearly year-round.
+As May gray and June gloom give way to clear, sunny skies, we see a steady rise in runners and with that comes a rise in injuries.
 Whether you consider yourself a marathoner or you’ve never run a mile in your life, prioritizing recovery is vital!

 Studies show 40-50% of all runners get injured on a yearly basis!
 When you want to prioritize recovery and prevent injury there is only one place to go.
 Head to the best Recovery and Self-Care Spa in San Diego, Livkraft La Jolla.
 Utilize The Livkraft La Jolla Runner’s Protocol to Recovery and Injury Prevention to keep your feet hitting the pavement.

 The Localized Fire & Ice Treatment at Livkraft La Jolla is a must for all runners.
 The 17 minute treatment will help prevent running induced injury and speed recovery time when injuries occur.
 The contrast therapy utilizes localized hot and cold treatments to enhance recovery while reducing pain and injury.

 The “Fire” treatment begins with a soothing 10 minutes of warm red and infrared LightStim Localized Red Light Therapy.
 What does the localized Red Light Therapy do?
 Livkraft La Jolla’s LightStim Red Light Therapy helps to ease pain and speed the body’s natural healing process.
 A runner's dream!
 Common areas of injury and discomfort for runners include feet, shins, ankles and knees.
 The Red Light panel can be placed on any area to help alleviate pain or inflammation from a cellular level.